3rd Algerian Infantry Division: French & German campaign (1944-1945)

 Beginning of November 1944, the division was engaged in Le Haut du Tôt, Forge and Rochesson to cover the American U.S. Corps.
-Countering assaults, the division apprehended le Tholy, Château-Lambert, cols de Bussang, Col de Bramont and Col d'Oderen.
+Countering assaults, the division apprehended le Tholy, Château-Lambert, Col de Bussang, Col de Bramont and Col d'Oderen.

 In December 1944, the division mounted the first assaults on Colmar, clearing the Col du Bonhomme, capturing Orbey and the highlands of Worhof which remained the capital of the Haut-Rhin, accordingly preparing the departure base, from which the French military liberated Alsace.

 Beginning January 1945, the division was called to defend Strasbourg and pushed back one the final assaults on Kilstett.

 On March 15, 1945, the division pierced through Oberhoffen-sur-Moder and captured Lauterborn.
 The division then crossed the Lauter and advanced into Germany.
 On March 31, 1945, at the head of the 1st Army, the division crossed the Rhine in the region of Spire.
 Reinforced by Moroccan Goumiers, the division overcame German resistance at Heuchelberg and Stromberg.

 On April 16, the division led at Enz in the north, infiltrating by Nagold in the south and encircled Pforzheim.

 The campaigns of Alsace and Germany ended with the 3e DIA in Stuttgart.

 On May 1, the division paraded in front of Général de Lattre de Tassigny.

 When it was dissolved on April 15, 1946, the division was awarded four citations for outstanding performance.